b2bvic/vvr-portfolio/content/pages/blog/success-is-the-progressive-realization-of-a-worthy-goal.md

 ---
 type: PostLayout
-title: 'Success is the Progressive Realization of a Worthy Goal'
+title: "Success is the Progressive Realization of a Worthy Goal"
 colors: colors-a
-date: '2023-09-28'
+date: "2023-09-28"
 excerpt: >-
   tags:: #🤝...
 featuredImage:
   type: ImageBlock
   url: /images/blog-placeholder.jpg
   altText: Personal insights and reflections
-metaTitle: 'Success is the Progressive Realization of a Worthy Goal'
+metaTitle: "Success is the Progressive Realization of a Worthy Goal"
-metaDescription: 'tags:: #🤝...'
+metaDescription: "tags:: #🤝..."
 ---
 tags:: #🤝

 Once You’ve Got Step One; Step Too